sardisnetwork/docs/Announcement.md

 #  Lucky SardisPhase III Live Now!
 Win GameFi NFTs!

 Dear Valued Users,
-Our Lucky Sardispromotion is about to host its third round.
+Our Lucky Sardis promotion is about to host its third round.
 Sardis Network is partnering with multiple gaming platforms to offer numerous NFT prizes, valued at nearly 250,000 USDT.

 Event Period: 9:00, Otc 18 - 16:00, Oct 24, 2021 (UTC)